OpenNebula/website/content/product/operation_references/opennebula_services_configuration/oned.md

 - `DATASTORE_ENCRYPTED_ATTR`
 - `HOST_ENCRYPTED_ATTR`
 - `VM_ENCRYPTED_ATTR`: these attributes apply also to the user template.
-- `VNET_ENCRYPTED_ATTR`: these attributes apply also to address ranges which belong to the virtual network.
+- `VNET_ENCRYPTED_ATTR`: these attributes apply also to address ranges which belong to the Virtual Network.
 - `USER_ENCRYPTED_ATTR`
 - `IMAGE_ENCRYPTED_ATTR`